RyanClementsHax/notes/cloud/aws/aws.md

     - the servers should have access to aws public endpoints
   - automates the configuration of ec2 instances including replication
   - can be used for ec2 or on prem
+  - any instances created by opsworks that are manually terminated will be automatically restarted as part of opsworks self-healing feature
+    - this can lead to unexpected prices
+    - if you need to terminate an instance, you must use opsworks to terminate that instance
 - SES (Simple Email Service)
   - cloud based email sending service
   - smtp interface and sdk support